clr-cera/Dot/README.md

 ![Alt text](showcaseImages/AwesomeRiceFront.png?raw=true "Title")

-This is a tokyo night/Cyberpunk customization for my main desktop using AwesomeWM.

-Anyone is welcome to download it, modify it and republish it if given the respective credits!
+Feel free to install it, modify it and republish it!
 ## Softwares

 _**Awesomewm**_